 4️.
 "I'm worried I won't be put on good projects when I get back"

-Ensure that the employee is considered in any upcoming work allocation discussions, and make sure their preferences have been discussed before leaving work.
+Make sure that the employee is considered in any upcoming work allocation discussions, and that their preferences have been discussed before leaving work.

 Get our burnout recovery plan template